Introduction and significance of the theme

 Cultural offer

-A diverse range of culture can be found scattered across the Netherlands.
-The Dashboard of the Culture Monitor maps how much on offer each province has and how this relates to the number of inhabitants.
+A diverse range of culture can be found spread across the Netherlands.
+Via the Culture Monitor Dashboard The amount of offerings in each province is mapped out, as well as how this relates to the number of inhabitants.
+In addition, cultural offerings at the regional (COROP) and municipal levels can also be consulted.

 Cultural offer per inhabitant

-In 2023 there will be approximately eight in Zeeland, Groningen and Drenthe libraries per 100.000 inhabitants.
+In 2024 there will be approximately eight in Zeeland, Groningen and Drenthe libraries per 100.000 inhabitants.
 In North and South Holland this is four and Flevoland three.
 In absolute terms, the most activities are organised per inhabitant in Utrecht.
-The number cinemas and film theatres per inhabitant is also greatest in Zeeland, North Holland and Groningen, while South Holland, Flevoland and Drenthe have relatively the fewest number of screening locations.
+The number cinemas and film theatres per capita is furthermore highest in Zeeland, North Holland, and Groningen, while South Holland, Flevoland, and Drenthe have relatively the fewest screening locations.
+The number museums per capita is largest in Flevoland, Zeeland, and Friesland, while it lies relatively low in North Brabant and South Holland.
+Cultural South Holland in Map In addition to the museum definition used in the Cultuurmonitor, has used a supplementary indicator with a broader definition, which also includes organizations designated as museums by Erfgoedhuis Zuid-Holland.
+According to that broader definition, many more municipalities within the province have one or more museums, and the number of museums per inhabitant is also higher.

 Culture visits

-The performing arts attendance per capita was highest in North Holland in 2023, followed by South Holland, Utrecht and Groningen.
-The number of film visits per capita is also highest in North Holland, followed by Utrecht and South Holland.
+The program performing arts attendance per capita was highest in North Holland in 2024, followed by Utrecht, South Holland, and Groningen.
+The number of movie visits per capita is highest in North Brabant, followed by Flevoland and then North Holland.
+Heritage practice According to the RCE Heritage Monitor, it is most practiced in Overijssel (43 percent of the population) and Groningen and Friesland (41 percent each).

 Money flows

-The Dutch government must ensure good conditions for the Dutch population to participate in culture.
-The State, the provinces and the municipalities each provide separate funding to cultural institutions for this purpose, both structurally and incidentally.
-In 2023, the government spent a total of at least 3,9 billion euros on culture.
-Municipalities accounted for the largest share: together they spent 2,27 billion euros, approximately 60 percent of the total (CBS 2024).
+The Dutch government must ensure good conditions so that the Dutch population can participate in culture.
+To this end, the central government, the provinces, and the municipalities each provide separate funding to cultural institutions, both structural and incidental.
+In 2023 – the most recent year with figures on cultural spending from all three levels of government – gave the government a total of certainly 3,96 billion spent on culture.
+Municipalities accounted for the largest share: together they spent 2,27 billion euros, approximately 60 percent of the total.

 Empire

-The Ministry of Education, Culture and Science spent 2023 billion on culture in 1,29.
-Total expenditure on the BIS amounted to 518 million euros, 40 percent of the total cultural budget of OCW.
-Of this, 242 million (47 percent) was granted directly to institutions and 276 million (53 percent) was spent via the National Cultural Funds.
+The central government spent 1,32 billion on culture in 2023.
+The total expenditure of the Ministry of Education, Culture and Science on the BIS amounted to 518 million euros, 40 percent of the ministry's total culture budget.
+Of this, 242 million (47 percent) was granted directly to institutions and 276 million (53 percent) was spent via the National Culture Funds.

-The budget of the museums within the Heritage Act came in 2023 to a total of 249,5 million euros.
-In addition, the Heritage Act also includes the care of monuments, for which 146,5 million euros were reserved.
-Together this amounts to 396 million.
+The budget for museums under the Heritage Act totaled 249,5 million euros in 2023.
+In addition, the care of monuments is included in the Heritage Act, for which 146,5 million euros was reserved.
+Together, this amounts to 396 million euros.

 Municipalities

-On average, municipalities spent 127 euros per inhabitant on culture in 2023, compared to 2017 euros in 108.
-However, the 18 percent increase is lower than inflation in the same period (28 percent).
-The share of culture in the total expenditure of municipalities also fell, from 3,6 percent in 2017 to 3,2 percent in 2023.
-Municipalities have therefore spent less money on culture in proportion.
+On average, municipalities spent 127 euros per inhabitant on culture in 2023, compared to 108 euros in 2017.
+However, the 18 percent increase is lower than inflation during the same period (28 percent).
+The share of culture within total municipal expenditures also decreased, from 3,6 percent in 2017 to 3,2 percent in 2023.
+This fits within a longer trend: whereas municipalities spent 4,2 percent of their budget on culture in 2005, this has decreased by one percent since then.
+Due to this decrease, municipalities collectively spent 669 million euros less on culture in 2023 than they would have if they had maintained the 2005 percentage.

-However, this varies per municipality.
-Most was spent in the provinces of South Holland, North Holland and North Brabant (respectively 550 million euros, 444 million euros and 306 million euros).
+However, this varies by municipality.
+In 2023, the most was spent in the provinces of South Holland, North Holland, and North Brabant (550 million euros, 444 million euros, and 306 million euros, respectively).
 That is more than in previous years.
-Per capita, the municipalities in the provinces of North Holland (150 euros per capita), Groningen (149 euros per capita) and South Holland (145 euros per capita) spend the most on culture.
+Per capita, the municipalities in the provinces of North Holland (150 euros per capita), Groningen (149 euros per capita), and South Holland (145 euros per capita) spend the most on culture.

 Municipalities such as Amsterdam (237 million euros), Rotterdam (177 million euros) and The Hague (137 million euros) spend the most money on culture.
 If you look at expenditure per inhabitant, Assen is at the top with 319 euros, followed by Heerlen (293 euros), Rotterdam (266 euros) and Amsterdam (258 euros).